 Much of his previous work was in the field of Tuberculosis treatment adherence, and he loves that clubfoot is such an optimistic area of work, with so many positive, life-changing outcomes.

-Janine van Niekerk – Sustainability Manager
+Janine van Niekerk – Social enterprise

-Janine joined STEPS in February 2016, and is an enthusiastic team member working on innovative ideas to sustain the organisation’s growth.
+Janine joined Steps in February 2016, and is an enthusiastic team member working on innovative ideas to sustain the organisation’s growth.

 Mother of two, Janine has worked in South Africa, Zambia, Tanzania and Kenya, procuring and supplying aid organisations with a range of medical equipment.

-Janine loves the impact STEPS has on the lives of babies born with clubfoot.
+Janine loves the impact Steps has on the lives of babies born with clubfoot.
 Her passion and kindness drive her work, and she feels very lucky to be in a position to help improve lives.

-Luke Engel – Marketing Manager
+Luke Engel – Marketing and social media coordinator

-Luke has been part of the STEPS team since February 2016.
+Luke has been part of the Steps team since February 2016.

 Luke has always had a passion for helping others – volunteering on a number of occasions at under-privileged children’s homes in Cape Town, as well as lending his hands to build homes for Habitat for Humanity.

-Angela Sutherland – Financial Manager
+Angela Sutherland – Financial manager